-The Texas Coronavirus Antibody Response Survey (CARES) provides up to 3 free COVID-19 antibody tests to Texans ages 5-80 and seeks to understand the human antibody response to SARS-CoV-2, the virus that causes COVID-19.
+The Texas Coronavirus Antibody REsponse Survey (CARES) seeks to understand the human antibody response to SARS-CoV-2, the virus that causes COVID-19.

 ABOUT THIS SURVEY